DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The certificate management system ensures that cryptographic keys remain fresh and that clients can smoothly transition to updated certificates.
 With the core protocol mechanics now established, we can examine implementation considerations.

+# Conformance Checklist

+A conformant DNSCrypt v2 client implementation has enough information in this document to:

+- Build and parse DNS wire-format `TXT` certificate queries for `2.dnscrypt-cert.<zone>`, retrying over TCP after timeout, failure, or truncation.
+- Reconstruct certificates from DNS `TXT` character-strings, verify the Ed25519 signature with the configured provider public key, reject unsupported or invalid certificates, and choose the highest-serial valid certificate for a supported encryption system.
+- Generate a client key pair and a unique `<client-nonce>` for each newly encrypted query under the same client secret key and resolver public key.
+- Pad DNS queries with ISO/IEC 7816-4 padding, encrypt them with the selected certificate parameters, and send exactly one `<dnscrypt-query>` per UDP datagram or one length-prefixed packet per TCP connection.
+- Authenticate responses, verify that the returned nonce starts with an outstanding `<client-nonce>`, remove padding, and forward the unmodified DNS response to the caller.
+- Retry over TCP when an authenticated UDP response carries the DNS `TC` flag, and maintain `<min-query-len>` as specified for later UDP queries.

+A conformant DNSCrypt v2 resolver implementation has enough information in this document to:

+- Generate, sign, serve, rotate, and retire resolver certificates without using the long-term provider key for query traffic.
+- Select the certificate matching an incoming `<client-magic>`, derive the shared key from the client public key, authenticate and decrypt the query, reject bad padding or malformed DNS payloads silently, and forward the unmodified DNS query to the resolver path.
+- Pad, encrypt, and frame responses using the nonce `(<client-nonce> <resolver-nonce>)`, respecting the UDP anti-amplification guidance and the TCP length-prefix rules.
+- Serve certificate responses over UDP only when the response is no larger than the triggering request, otherwise setting `TC` and relying on TCP as described above.

+A conformant Anonymized DNSCrypt relay implementation has enough information in this document to:

+- Accept length-prefixed TCP and unframed UDP Anonymized DNSCrypt queries.
+- Validate the target address, target port, and inner query prefix before forwarding.
+- Forward the inner query to the target resolver over UDP without decrypting or modifying it.
+- Forward only valid upstream responses that match the relayed query and do not violate the response-size rule, adding only TCP framing when returning a response to a TCP client.

 # Implementation Status

 *Note: This section is to be removed before publishing as an RFC.*